 One important factor about the tattooing is that it's being done at a doctor's office, so most insurance plans will cover the procedure as part of the reconstruction.
-Otherwise, these tattoos can cast as much as $1,000.
+Otherwise, these tattoos can cost as much as $1,000.

 Location and Hours

 simply call Dr. Robert Paul's office